Riley Hellinger

 About Me:

-In 2018, I was accepted as an Amgen Scholar at MIT, where I spent 8 weeks over the summer working in Dr. Michael Hemann's lab in the Koch Institue for Integrative Cancer Research.
+In the summer of 2018, I participated in the Amgen Scholars Program at MIT working in Dr. Michael Hemann's lab in the Koch Institue for Integrative Cancer Research.
 This experience is what really drove me to pursue the dual MD/PhD, since this was the first time I was able to clearly see how research could be translatable between the bench and the bedside.
-After graduating from Tech in 2019, Dr. Hemann invited me to join his lab full-time as the laboratory manager and technician.
-I spent two years in this position, focusing my research on understanding the mechanisms of resistance in B-cell acute lymphoblastic leukemia (B-ALL) and acute myleoid leukemia (AML) when treated with chimeric antigen receptor (CAR) T-cells and frontline chemotherapy, respectively.
-In Boston, when I was occassionaly able to escape the grips of the lab, I volunteered at the Massachusetts General Hospital (MGH) in the Pediatric Hematology/Oncology Infusion unit.
+After graduating from Tech in 2019 I spent two years working as the lab manager/technician for the Hemann Lab at MIT, focusing my research on understanding the leukemia-intrinsic mechanisms of resistance in B-ALL and AML when treated with CAR T-cells or frontline chemotherapy, respectively.

 Honors & Awards: